-This week we are featuring our friend April Edworthy, volunteer with the Foundation.
+This week we are featuring our friend April Edworthy, a volunteer with the Foundation.
 April has been apart of our Food for Thought Committee and currently serves on our Community Grants Committee conducting grant reviews for Kids to Camp Grants and Cambridge Community Grants.

 April shared a bit about her and her involvement with the foundation.

 I was born and raised in Galt, and now call North Dumfries home.
 My husband Kael and I run a business also located in North Dumfries.
 We have 2 sons Sawyer and Tate.
 I enjoy keeping fit, travelling, listening to old vinyl records and nothing beats grabbing a great cup of coffee to take along on a gallery stroll or an aimless wander discovering new places and seeing new sights.

 What brought you to the Cambridge and North Dumfries Community Foundation?